What Do Jake Gyllenhaal, Mila Kunis, and Kristen Bell Have in Common? Their Bathing Habits

 Shortly after the internet exploded over this news, Bell chimed in on Aug.
 3 with her support on an episode of The View.
 She explained she and Shepard used to bathe their kids daily but then stopped.
 "We forgot," Bell said.
 She continued, "I'm a big fan of waiting for the stink.
 Once you catch a whiff, that's biology's way of letting you know you need to clean it up."

-But despite how popular Bell's "wait for the stink" philosophy is among the above crowd, the divide their words caused on the internet (mainly, Twitter) hints that it's not a popular opinion.
-But, it's not necessarily wrong.
-In short: Gyllenhaal may be onto something.
+But despite how popular Bell's "wait for the stink" philosophy is among the above crowd, the divide their words caused on the internet (mainly, Twitter) makes it very clear that it's not a popular opinion.
+But, it's not necessarily wrong - at least according to some experts.

 How often you should - or shouldn't - shower depends on many different factors but, according to NYC-based dermatologist Joshua Zeichner, MD, "Under normal circumstances, showering every day is not necessary."
 That said, "you should wash areas like your face, groin, and underarms daily," which is what Kunis and Kutcher said they do.
 We say: to each their own.